In the quiet of my office, something sacred happens.

 That’s where the healing begins.

-Hypnosis is not sleep
+Hypnosis is Not Sleep

 For some, it’s the release of trauma stored in the nervous system.
 For others, it’s a quiet reintroduction to peace, perhaps for the first time in years.
-I’ve witnessed chronic hiccups silenced.
-I’ve seen grief begin to melt under the warmth of self-compassion.
+I’ve witnessed chronic hiccups silenced and I’ve seen grief begin to melt under the warmth of self-compassion.
 I’ve watched people rediscover their strength, their voice, and their worth.

 Hypnosis, at its best, is not something I do to someone.
 It’s a conversation—between the conscious and unconscious, between old stories and new truths.
 It’s the art of listening deeply enough to hear what the body and soul already know: that healing is not a destination, but a return.
 A remembering.
+This process is often an application of hypnosis principles.

 I tell my clients: You’re not broken.
 You’re becoming.